Jessica501/FreeFoodFinder/README.md

 * User can post about free food, including a picture of the item and its location
 * Users can mark when food has been fully claimed after posting
 * User can open up camera from the app when posting food
+* User can mark allergens the food they post contains
+* User can filter posts on their feed/in notifications for dietary restrictions
+* User can filter posts on their feed/in notifications for how far the food is and whether it's been claimed

 **Optional Nice-to-have Stories**
 * User can get real-time notifications when people near them post
+* Poster gets a notification an hour after the posting asking if the food has been claimed if they haven't already market it as such
 * User can edit their profile to include dietary restrictions
-* User can filter posts on their feed/in notifications for dietary restrictions
-* User can mark allergens the food they post contains
-* User can filter posts on their feed/in notifications for how far the food is and whether it's been claimed
 * User can view the posts in their feed in a map view
 * Users can comment on posts/rate the food
 * Users can follow companies/organizations that post frequently